We Analyzed the Future Direction of Offerpad Solutions Inc. (OPAD), Here is What We Found

 Jefferies gave a rating of “Hold” to OPAD, setting the target price at $4 in the report published on February 03rd of the current year.

-During the last 5 trading sessions, OPAD fell by -9.20%, which changed the moving average for the period of 200-days by -54.42% in comparison to the 20-day moving average, which settled at $4.89.
-In addition, Offerpad Solutions Inc. saw -29.06% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OPAD rose by +0.22%, which changed the moving average for the period of 200-days by -54.27% in comparison to the 20-day moving average, which settled at $4.79.
+In addition, Offerpad Solutions Inc. saw -28.91% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading